 Coffee & Cattle Day

-TBD, Aikane Plantation Coffee Farm
+Aikane Plantation Coffee Farm

 Enjoy touring through Aikane Plantation Coffee Farm, where descendants of the first coffee farmer in Ka‘u explain how coffee is integrated into cattle ranching and other agriculture.